-PGCAP is a 60 credit Masters-level programme designed to support York staff to effectively engage with their academic responsibilities.
-Intended to be completed part-time over two years, PGCAP is primarily aimed at early career lecturers and teaching staff who have less than three years full-time teaching experience.
+PGCAP is a 60-credit Masters-level programme designed to support York staff to effectively engage with their academic responsibilities.
+Intended to be completed on a part-time basis over two years, PGCAP is primarily aimed at early-career lecturers and teaching staff who have less than three years of full-time teaching experience.

 Each of the three 20-credit modules involves the integration of learning in multidisciplinary workshops and seminars with reflection on the experience of work-based practice.
 Academic supervisory support is provided to all participants throughout.